muntasirmoin/toy-chamber-client/README.md

 - Add toy Page

 ## Add Toy
-- Here you can done Update work
+- Here you can do the update work
-- Here you can done delete work
+- Here you can delete work

 ## Environment variable
-- Use the Environment variable to hide the Firebase config keys and Mongodb credentials.
+- Use the Environment variable to hide the Firebase config keys and MongoDB credentials.

 ## CRUD operation
 - show relevant notification with a meaningful message.